Children and Families Bill 2013

 - The Local Offer will provide parents/carers with information about how to access services in their area, and what they can expect from those services.
 With regard to Education, it will let parents/ carers and young people know how school and colleges will support them, and what they can expect across the local settings.
 During the last year, the Local Offer Steering Group has developed questions for schools, and trialled them with a small number of settings.

-Here is our SEND report.
-This gives you a wealth of information about the support we provide here at Ball Green Primary School.
-It informs you about what to do if you have concerns regarding your child’s progress and the support the school can offer.
+This will provide you with a wealth of information about the support we provide here at Ball Green Primary School.
+It informs you about what to do if you have concerns regarding your child’s progress and the support that the school can offer.

-Or find out more information about Stoke-on-Trent Local Offer by clicking the following link
+Or, find out more information about Stoke-on-Trent Local Authority’s Local Offer by clicking the following link